 With ample sunshine and wind resources (on the coast), Namibia has the capability to generate significant energy from renewable sources.
-The government, the ECB, and NamPower have all expressed interest in grid-connected solar and eolith renewable solutions, and in May 2015, Namibia inaugurated its first-ever solar power plant – a 4.5 MW plant – which represents one percent of the country’s current production of energy.
-The plant was built by InnoSun, a French-Namibian company which specializes in renewable energy.
+The government, the ECB, and NamPower have all expressed interest in grid-connected solar and wind renewable solutions, and in May 2015, Namibia inaugurated its first-ever solar power plant – a 4.5 MW plant – which represents one percent of the country’s current production of energy.
+The plant was built by InnoSun, a French-Namibian company that specializes in renewable energy.
 It was also the first local IPP with which NamPower signed a power purchasing agreement.

 Estimates are that fewer than 10 percent of rural households have access to electricity (either from the electrical grid) or through local power generation; in addition, up to 60 percent of Namibians are “off grid.”
 As a result, the government launched its Off-grid Energization Master Plan (OGEMP), an initiative that promotes the use of renewable energy for households not connected to the grid.
 The OGEMP recognizes that connecting remote rural communities to the electrical grid is expensive (in some cases prohibitively so), thus it was logical to promote off-grid (frequently renewable) solutions.
-Donors and government have worked with financial institutions to create low cost financing options so that rural communities and households can afford to purchase and maintain photovoltaic (solar) energy.
+Donors and government have worked with financial institutions to create low-cost financing options so that rural communities and households can afford to purchase and maintain photovoltaic (solar) energy.

-Power Africa Support: The U.S. Government worked with the ECB to establish the Renewable Energy Feed-In Tariff (REFIT) program along with accompanying regulations in order to create an environment beneficial to organizing IPPs into Namibia’s electricity sector.
+Power Africa Support: The U.S. Government worked with the ECB to establish the Renewable Energy Feed-In Tariff (REFIT) program along with accompanying regulations to create an environment beneficial to organizing IPPs into Namibia’s electricity sector.
 As a result of the REFIT, ECB granted 14 licenses to IPP developers for 5 MW projects for a total of 70 MWs of renewable energy.

 Power Africa is currently working to provide technical assistance support to various public and private stakeholders, including ECB, the Ministry of Mines and Energy (MME), and the Regional Electricity Regulators Association (RERA) through the Southern Africa Energy Program (SAEP).
-In addition, in 2017 NamPower completed the rehabilitation of the 120 MW Van Eck coal-fired power plant located in Windhoek, resulting in reduced air emissions and extending the plant’s life by ten years.
+In addition, in 2017 NamPower completed the rehabilitation of the 120 MW Van Eck coal-fired power plant located in Windhoek, resulting in reduced emissions and extending the plant’s life by ten years.
 The rehabilitation was the result of NamPower’s partnership with the USTDA, which provided a US$ 400,000 grant for a feasibility study to determine the technical, economic, financial, and environmental benefits of the rehabilitation.
 The project also resulted in over US$ 3.6 million in U.S. exports related to the purchase of equipment from various U.S. equipment suppliers.

-Products and services with immediate need or potential in Namibia include:
+- Products and services with immediate need or potential in Namibia include:

-• Construction of new power stations
+- Construction of new power stations

-• Electricity network upgrades
+- Electricity network upgrades

-• Refurbishment of turbines and related equipment
+- Refurbishment of turbines and related equipment

-• Transmission and distribution equipment
+- Transmission and distribution equipment

-• New plant equipment and related systems
+- New plant equipment and related systems

-• Demand-side management solutions
+- Demand-side management solutions

-• Systems control equipment
+- Systems control equipment

-• Renewable (primarily wind, photovoltaic, concentrated solar, biomass) energy products
+- Renewable (primarily wind, photovoltaic, concentrated solar, biomass) energy products.

 - Zizabona Connector Project – Additional transmission links to Zambia and Zimbabwe

 - Orange River Hydro – 10 mini hydro stations to be implemented in phases

-- Baynes Hydroelectric plant
+- Baynes Hydroelectric plant.

 NamPower plans to bring additional power projects online in the coming few years to generate 150 MW of new energy.
-NamPower’s strategy includes a 20 MW PV solar power project; a 40 MW wind power project; a 40 MW biomass power project; and a 50 MW firm power project.
+NamPower’s strategy includes a 20 MW PV solar power project, a 40 MW wind power project, a 40 MW biomass power project, and a 50 MW firm power project.